kongondo/Blog/README.md

 ## Changelog

+#### Version 2.4.4
+1. Fixed bug that caused blog settings not to save.

 #### Version 2.4.3
 1. Code refactoring.
 2. Added method to find embedded images for use as featured image(s), for example.